 Bark pros and cons

-Bark is one of the quintessential parental control options, giving you pretty much every feature you'd want from a parental control app — location tracking, content filtering, screen time management, and more.
+Bark is one of the quintessential parental control options, offering every feature you'd want from a parental control app — including location tracking, content filtering, screen time management, and more.
+In fact, it's one of the best screen time apps we've tested.

 This includes monitoring your children's conversations across a wide variety of social media accounts, though you can only read the messages if they're flagged by Bark's alerts.
 That means you can't read everything your child is doing, but you can feel secure that anything bad will be filtered to you.

-During our hands-on testing of Bark, we were happy with the amount of features it had, but were mostly disappointed with how delayed the alerts were.
-We'd regularly only be alerted of inappropriate content the day after, which may not be fast enough depending on the circumstances.
+During our hands-on testing of Bark, we were happy with the number of features it offered but mostly disappointed with how long it took for alerts to arrive.
+We'd regularly only be alerted to inappropriate content the day after, which may not be fast enough depending on the circumstances.
+We also had issues getting the location tracking services to work consistently, and we don't think the app lived up to its promises.

 - Machine learning catches the latest slang and keywords